 Violence decreased significantly with the signing of the Maluku II agreement in 2002 and the Aceh peace accord in 2005, and the vast majority of those displaced have returned home.
 New displacements in recent years have mostly been linked to violence in the Papua region.

 Very little data exists on displacement associated with development projects, but it is likely to have been significant given decades of rapid economic growth in Indonesia.
 Anecdotal evidence suggests there is a risk of displacement associated with infrastructure, energy, mining, agriculture and urban renewal projects, but further research is needed.

 Where and how do people move?

-People who take refuge in temporary shelters, may often return home during the day to tend to their land and livestock, as happened in Bali between September and December 2017 due to seismic and volcanic activity around Mount Agung.
-This constant movement of people into and out of evacuation shelters and the large numbers of people who decide to stay with family and friends make it difficult to fully understand where people are and how many are still displaced.
+People who take refuge in temporary shelters often return home during the day to tend to their land and livestock, as happened in Bali between September and December 2017 when an increase in seismic activity around Mount Agung triggered the evacuation of 150,000 people.
+Such movements and the large number of people who decide to stay with family and friends make it difficult to fully understand where people are and how many may still be displaced.

 What is life like for IDPs and communities hosting them?